Drexter-07/Drexter-07/README.md

 - 🔭 I’m currently working on my new [portfolio Website](https://sahilsiddhant.com/)

-- 🌱 I’m currently learning **MERN Stack, Blockchain, Data Structure and Algorithms**
+- 🌱 I’m currently learning **MERN Stack, GEN AI, Data Structure and Algorithms**

 - 👯 I’m looking to collaborate on **new and exciting projects**